olivhoenen/imas-data-dictionary/README.md

 $ dd_doclegacy
 ```

-if you want to also generate sphinx documentation locally then use
+if you want to generate sphinx documentation on SDCC then use `build-sphinx-docs.sh` script.
-`build-sphinx-docs.sh` this script.
-Just need to pass GIT Read Token to build data-dictionary documentation

 You can access it using following command
 ```